nggit/tremolo-docs/middleware.md

 # ...

     if request.method not in (b'GET', b'POST'):
-        raise MethodNotAllowed('Request method', request.method, is not supported!')
+        raise MethodNotAllowed('Request method', request.method, 'is not supported!')
 # ...
 ```